Transfer news: Former Man City star Yaya Toure joins Chinese side Qingdao Huanghai | Goal.com

 Toure, who left Man City at the end of the 2017-18 campaign, was last seen plying his trade for Olympiacos.

-His contract was terminated in December, however, having made just five appearances for the Greek outfit during his second spell for the club.
+His contract was terminated in December, however, having made just five appearances for the Greek outfit during his second spell at the club.

 Having failed to join another club for the remainder of the campaign, Toure's agent, Dimitri Seluk, claimed his client would be hanging up his boots in May.